Cry of Pugad Lawin: Guillermo Masangkay

 The Cry of Balintawak occurred on August 26, 1896.
 The Cry, defined as that turning point when the Filipinos finally refused Spanish colonial dominion over the Philippine Islands.
 With tears in their eyes, the people as one man, pulled out their cedulas and tore them into pieces.
-It was the beginning of the formal declaration of the separation from Spanish rule."Long Live the Philippine Republic!", the cry of the people.
+It was the beginning of the formal declaration of separation from Spanish rule."Long Live the Philippine Republic!", the cry of the people.
 An article from The Sunday Tribune Magazine on August 21, 1932 featured the statements of the eyewitness account by Katipunan General Guillermo Masangkay, "A Katipunero Speaks".
 Masangkay recounts the "Cry of Balintawak", stating that on August 26, 1896, a big meeting was held in Balintawak at the house of Apolonio Samson, then the cabeza of that barrio of Caloocan.
 At about nine o'clock in the morning of August 26, the meeting was opened with Andres Bonifacio presiding and Emilio Jacinto acting as Secretary.
 In August 1896, after the Katipunan was discovered, Masangkay joined Bonifacio, Emilio Jacinto, and others in a clandestine meeting held on the 26th of that month at Apolonio Samson’s house in Caloocan.

 Initially, the leaders of the movement quarreled over strategy and tactics, and many of its members questioned the wisdom of an open rebellion due to the lack of arms and logistical support.
 However, after Bonifacio’s intense and convincing speech, everyone destroyed their cedulas to symbolize their defiance towards Spain and, together, raised the cry of “Revolt".